pruthviperumalla/Event-Recommender-System/README.md

 ### Interest Prediction

 ### Generation of Recommendations
+To generate recommendations for a user, we consider every event from the given closed list and predict if user is interested in it.
+The list of events that the system classifies as interested are then recommended to the user.

 ##  Experiments & Results

 - list all models (should we put a table for all models showing fbeta score and accuracy)